 Poonam: True.
 When you worked with a consulting firm last year, was it an in-person consultation?
 Do you think online consulting is advantageous in comparison to in-person consulting?

 Dinesh: No, it was not in-person consultation.
 I had one face to face meeting with my consultant.
-After that, it was mostly telephonic communication, not even on-line communication where both of us could see each other’s face in a video meeting.
+After that, it was mostly telephonic communication, not even on-line communication where both of us could see each other’s faces in a video meeting.

 Poonam: In our case, it was on-line consulting only.
-We had four video sessions, and the rest of the communication over three to four months period was through e-mails only.
+We had four video sessions, and the rest of the communication over a three to four months period was through e-mails only.
 Do you think this mode of communication was better for you?

 Dinesh: This method of communication worked best for me.
 As I told you, 12 hours of my time in a day are almost gone for professional related things.
 In the remaining time, I hardly had two to three hours in the evening, so online consulting was the best mode of communication for me.
 I can say confidently that to the best of my ability, I had prepared a very good application to all the schools that I applied to, and this mode of communication was a significant factor in helping me with my best application.